MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 - Use includes whenever you need the same text to appear in multiple articles.
 - Use block includes for significant amounts of content--a paragraph or two, a shared procedure, or a shared section.
 Do not use them for anything smaller than a sentence.
-- Includes won't be rendered in the GitHub rendered view of your article, because they rely on DFM extensions.
+- Includes won't be rendered in the GitHub rendered view of your article, because they rely on Markdig extensions.
 They'll be rendered only after publication.
 - Ensure that all the text in an include is written in complete sentences or phrases that do not depend on preceding text or following text in the article that references the include.
 Ignoring this guidance creates an untranslatable string in the article that breaks the localized experience.
 - Don't embed includes within other includes.
 They are not supported.
 - Place media files in a media folder that's specific to the include subdirectory--for instance, the `<repo>`/includes/media folder.
 The media directory should not contain any images in its root.
 If the include does not have images, a corresponding media directory is not required.